 Clean the floor of any dust, dirt, or debris.
 Be sure to remove any paint from the floor as well, as this could prevent proper adhesion to the concrete.
 Use a crack suppressant membrane to address any cracks in the concrete subfloor.
 We do not recommend the use of cement or gypsum backer board underlayment when installing PortStone over a wooden subfloor.
 We recommend using an uncoupling membrane such as Ditra or ProvaFlex.
 These also work great for crack isolation over concrete slabs.

-During application, care should be taken not to put excessive force on the corners.
+During installation, do not put excessive force on the corners.
 While the material is very strong and durable once installed, the bricks can be cracked if not handled properly.
-While usually, once installed a cracked brick is not visible.
-If you have any questions as to whether or not the brick should be installed, simply cut out the cracked brick and replace it with a brick from a different panel.
+If you have any questions as to whether or not a cracked brick should be installed, simply cut out the cracked brick and replace it with a brick from a different panel.

 Using a chalk line, pop a few reference lines across the subfloor.
 These can be used as a guide in order to keep the pattern running parallel with the room.

-After the floor has been laid and the 24-hour thin-set curing time has passed it can then be grouted in.
+Allow 24 hours from the time the floor is laid before you begin grouting.
 You can use any type of sanded grout you would like to use provided it will withstand grout joints of ½” or more in width.
-For a regular brick mortar look, we strongly suggest using our Brick and Paver Grout Mix.
+We strongly suggest using our Brick and Paver Grout Mix .
 It is specially blended for use with PortStone and works extremely well.
 When grouting your floor, work in small areas to give you time to clean as you go.
 Take care not to pull too much grout from between the bricks.

 NOTE – Do not use epoxy grout and do not use any of the All-In-One type grouts with a sealer made into the grout.
 These grouts stick to the surface of PortStone like very sticky paint.
-It makes a terrible mess trying to get it clean.
+It makes a terrible mess and is almost impossible to remove in some cases.

-In most cases, PortStone can usually be sealed the day after it is grouted.
+PortStone can usually be sealed the day after it is grouted.
 Unlike regular brick pavers, PortStone does not have to cure for twenty-eight days or more to allow the moisture to escape before sealing.
 Make sure that the grout has properly cured before sealing.
-Once the grout apply 1 coat of SC-25 Paver Seal.
+Once the grout apply 1 coat of SC-25 Paver Seal using a 3/4″ nap paint roller.
 This is a solvent based sealer so be sure to provide adequate ventilation and extinguish all sources of ignition.
 We also have an excellent water based sealer, WB-25 Sealer, that can be used instead of the solvent based sealer, but we have to know which sealer you will be using when you place your order so that we can make sure the factory sealer coats will match what you will be using on your floor.

 The sealer is dry enough to walk on usually within 2 to 3 hours.
-Then, two coats of our Super Wax Floor Finish or our Matte Finish are applied.
+Then, two coats of our Super Wax Floor Finish or our Matte Finish are applied with a rayon mop, lambswool applicator, or microfiber paint pad.
 If you are applying Matte Floor Finish, always take care to not let it puddle.
 Any puddles remaining after the rest of the floor has dried should be blotted up with a clean paper towel.
 Our floor finish dries within about 30 to 40 minutes between coats.
 It is ready for light foot traffic after a couple of hours.

-If used outside or where it will be exposed to potential wet foot traffic, an anti-slip additive MUST be used in the final coat of sealer.
-The surface WILL BE VERY SLICK WHEN WET if this is not used.
+If PortStone Thin Brick is used outside or where it will be exposed to potential wet foot traffic, an anti-slip additive MUST be used in the final coat of sealer.
+The surface WILL BE VERY SLICK WHEN WET if the anti-slip additive is not used.
 We can supply everything you need for a PortStone installation for an interior or exterior job.
 Our only exceptions are crack isolation membrane material and Ditra or Provaflex.